shamsad-alam-meraj/bachos-api/README.md

 ## Support

-For support, email support@bachos.com or create an issue in the repository.
+For support, email at shamsad.alam.meraj@gmail.com or create an issue in the repository.